 The 9 units of UDGE (BB, CC, DD) must be completed at the university from which the degree is awarded; therefore, students must take their UDGE courses at CSUSM.

 The Child and Adolescent Development major provides an excellent preparation for careers in developmentally related public organizations, teaching institutions, service agencies, and mental and physical health facilities.
 Our undergraduate program provides appropriate background for graduate training in developmental psychology, including experimental, applied, and clinical programs.
 Coursework in CHAD is also relevant to graduate training in counseling, teaching, medicine, law, child advocacy, and public policy relating to children and adolescents.

 At CSUSM you can meet with specialized faculty advisors that can guide you through the right path and help you pursue your career goals.
 We also recommend students meet with a Career Advisor to discuss employment opportunities, career options, resume writing, personal statements, etc.

 Yes.
-Students who wish to get an Early Education Credential may major in any discipline as an undergraduate.
-Other credentials have different requirements.
+Students who wish to get a teaching credential may major in any discipline as an undergraduate.
+Different credentials have different requirements.
 Please consult with advisors in the School of Education for more information.
 Students who wish to teach Transitional Kindergarten (TK) may qualify for the stipend incentive program.

 Although our preparation course for the major (lower division) satisfies some requirements of ECE certificates, CSUSM does not offer all of the courses required of these certificates.
 Community Colleges (e.g., Palomar and Mira Costa) offer the courses required for the certificates.
 Students should contact the local community colleges for more information.